-The air cargo industry has been locked in a downward trend.
+The air cargo industry has been locked in a downward trend, but what is the outlook for the cargo peak season?
 The most recent statistics from IATA show that June was the eighth consecutive month with shrinking traffic, which brought freight-tonne kilometres down 3.6 per cent for the first half of the year.

 The contraction has been most painful in the transpacific sector, but every other market except Africa has suffered declines, which reflects a global economic slowdown.
 With key economies such as China, Germany and South Korea slowing down and the US seemingly poised on the brink of a downturn, demand for air freight is unlikely to pick up momentum in the near term.